and what you can do to avoid paying it!

 Oh!
 And did you know that I am a member of the club too?
 And I always will be because I am doing everything I can not to get type 2 diabetes.
 But I’ll tell you my story another time…

 Just like you may have heard before, being a member of this club has its privileges.
-As a “card-carrying” member of The Lucky 10%, you have an opportunity that millions of American don’t.
+As a “card-carrying” member of The Lucky 10%, you have an opportunity that millions of Americans don’t.

 You have the opportunity to take decisive and informed action.